Roman governor: Equestrian procurator

 The Emperor also had under his control a number of smaller, but potentially difficult provinces that did not need an entire legion.
 These provinces were put under the control of governors of equestrian status.
 New conquests generally fell into this equestrian category, but most were later changed in status to reflect the changing conditions of Rome's growing empire.
 Thus, on conquest, a province would become a procuratorial province until it was decided that it should become either an imperial or senatorial province and thus governed by either a propraetor or proconsul.
 Like the other imperial provinces, the equestrian governors could serve any length of time up to five years, or even longer.

 Much like the senatorial province of Africa, the equestrian province of Roman Egypt was an exception to the general rule of legions only being stationed in imperial provinces.
 Egypt was not a normal province; it was considered the personal possession of the Emperor, and its governor, the praefectus Aegypti, was considered the hold the highest ranking equestrian post during the early Empire.
 Later, the post would fall second to that of the praetorian command, but its position remained highly prestigious.

 Though the practice of appointing equestrians to help manage provinces officially began with Augustus, governors from years before had appointed procurators to help them govern.
 However, it was not until the reign of Claudius that these procurators received the powers of a governor.
 Procurators were civilian officials, unlike prefects.
-It is important to note that procurators were not magistrates, so did not possess imperium, and merely exercised the Emperor’s, or governor's, authority with his approval.
+Procurators were not magistrates, so did not possess imperium, and merely exercised the Emperor's, or governor's, authority with his approval.